pockerman/hmmtuf_app/README.md

 You also need to install one of the backends supported by Celery.
 For more information see <a href="https://docs.celeryproject.org/en/stable/getting-started/introduction.html#installation">here</a>.

+A Dockerize version of the project can be found <a herf="https://github.com/pockerman/hmmtuf_docker">in this repository</a>.

 ## Configuration

 The general configuration is controlled by the ```config.py``` script in the ```hmmtuf/```